-More efficient and sustainable buildings pay big dividends to both the environment and building owners’ and tenants’ bottom lines.
-However, when it comes to building efficiency, owners and tenants often face competing needs and priorities, creating a dynamic that stops them both from unlocking the tangible environmental, financial, health, security, and productivity benefits that high-performance buildings deliver.
+More efficient buildings pay big dividends to the environment and building owners’ and tenants’ bottom lines.
+However, owners and tenants often face competing needs and priorities, creating a dynamic that stops them both from unlocking the tangible environmental, financial, health, security, and productivity benefits that high-performance buildings deliver.

 IMT is breaking through this barrier and improving the relationship between owners and tenants by giving them collaborative and replicable solutions to unlock major savings through smarter leasing language, cost-effective best practices, and innovative technology.